 - Resistance to chemical abuse.

-All our teachers are experienced in showing young students how to have fun making music and how to develop sound musical habits.
+All our instructors are experienced in showing young students how to have fun making music and how to develop sound musical habits.

-Often kids are ready to start learning about music when they show interest in learning to play or sing.
+Often children and young people are ready to start learning about music when they show interest in learning to play or sing.
 Depending on the instrument, very young children may have physical and learning limitations, so speak to our director for advice.

-Regular classes for more experienced kids and teens.
+Regular classes for more experienced children and young people.